Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs

 We apply linear probing to analyse whether we can separate the representation of the refusal types.
 If the two refusal types occupy geometrically distinct regions, a linear classifier trained on residual-stream activations should be able to separate them.
-If so, the distinction is linearly accessible and directly exploitable by a targeted intervention.
-We train a logistic-regression probe at each layer on held-out samples, independently for three targets: (a)~task identity (5-class); (b)~over-refusal behaviour (over-refusal vs.\ harmless-answered); and (c)~refusal type (over-refusal vs.\ harmful-refusal).
+We train a logistic-regression probe at each layer on held-out samples, independently for three targets: (a)~task identity (5 tasks); (b)~over-refusal behaviour (over-refusal vs.\ benign-answered); and (c)~refusal type (over-refusal vs.\ harmful-refusal).

-Task identification saturates from the first layer (Figure~\ref{fig:nb17_probes}a); refusal behaviour consolidates through mid-layers (Figure~\ref{fig:nb17_probes}b), consistent with over-refusal being embedded within established tasks.
-Most directly, the refusal-type probe achieves high accuracy from layer~1 (Figure~\ref{fig:nb17_probes}c): the model encodes whether a refusal is erroneous or correct from the outset, well before task-specific structure peaks.
+Task identity saturates from the first layer (Figure~\ref{fig:nb17_probes}a), which is expected as the five tasks share a common instruction template (e.g. ``Translate the following sentence \ldots'' for Translation task), so task-discriminative signal is already present in the input token embeddings before the substantial computation in the later layers.

-This early separability has two implications.
-First, the distinction between erroneous and legitimate refusal is an early layer artefact; it is present in the residual stream from the early transformer block, suggesting that the input embedding already carries enough signal to distinguish the refusal types.
-Second, an early-layer linear classifier could potentially detect and flag over-refusal in the early layers, before mid-layer task geometry or late-layer refusal heads commit the model to a response, suggesting the feasibility of a lightweight inference-time steering.
+Refusal behaviour consolidates more gradually, peaking in the mid-layers (Figure~\ref{fig:nb17_probes}b).
+This is consistent with prior discussion on over-refusal being a within-task perturbation and that the model must first organise representations around task identity before the finer distinction between a compliant and an erroneously refused response becomes geometrically resolvable.
+The refusal-type probe achieves seemingly high accuracy from layer~1 (Figure~\ref{fig:nb17_probes}c).
+Harmful instructions are lexically distinct from sensitively benign task inputs, and the input texts come from different dataset distributions, hence the early separability considers surface-level input differences, rather than a learned representational distinction.
+So, probing alone may not sufficiently distinguish these refusals, and we further explore using causal patching in Section \ref{sec:circuits}.